 You can think of electricity like water flowing through pipe.
 You can get a lot of water to flow through a 10 cm diameter pipe, but if there's just one small section that has a diameter of 1 cm, then that section will determine the overall flow.
 It's the rate-limiting or current-limiting element of the system.

-Later we'll use this idea to create different currents around the same loop of current in circuits.
+Later we'll use this idea to create different "local" currents around the same loop of current in circuits.

 Incandescent light bulbs operate using the choke-point principle above.